Preventing Mother To Child

 Future of the pMTCT Program

-CAI’s pMTCT sites in Yunnan are only reaching about 25% of the total number of HIV+ pregnant women in the province.
-If additional resources can be secured, CAI will expand the program’s geographic coverage to include 35 counties, thereby enabling more women to enroll.
+With scale up efforts underway, CAI's pMTCT sites in Yunnan are reaching about 60% of the total number of HIV+ pregnant women in the province.
+If additional resources can be secured, CAI will expand the program’s geographic coverage to an additional nine counties, thereby enabling more women to enroll.
 Specific goals include:

 • Increase enrollment of HIV+ pregnant women.